 Keep in mind, the talent community is a continuous process.
 It’s the jobs of HR leaders to keep searching and finding the right talent and adding them to their talent community.
 To ensure that the candidates in the talent community stay, HR leaders should keep them constantly engaged so they don’t feel left behind or forgotten.

 Looking for more?
-Download our talent management buyers guide and check out the top-24 products available in the market with full page vendor profiles, key capabilities and questions to ask yourself and the vendor before purchasing a talent management solution.
-For those just starting the talent management software search process, this is truly the best resource to help get you going.
+Download our Talent Management Buyers Guide and check out the top-24 products available in the market with full page vendor profiles, key capabilities and questions for prospective buyers.